graugans/bd_scan_yocto/README.md

      --no_unmap            Do not unmap existing scans from the project on rescan

-The script needs to be executed in the Yocto project folder (e.g. `yocto_zeus/poky`) where the OE initialisation script is located (for example `oe-init-build-env`).
+The script needs to be executed in the Yocto project folder (e.g. `yocto_zeus/poky`) where the OE initialization script is located (for example `oe-init-build-env`).

 The `--project` and `--version` options are required to define the Black Duck project and version names as well as the Black Duck server URL and API key to upload results.